tjdraper/tjdraper.com-v7/src/content/blog/2023/11/06/incidental-duplication.md

 ## Keep yourself hydrated, don't be too DRY

-So as you work on your applications, websites, etc. remember these principles:
+So as you work on your applications, websites, etc., remember these principles:

 1. Don't be wary of code duplication.
 Duplicating code costs almost nothing.
 Inappropriate abstractions grow into monsters over time that significantly increase maintenance load and cost a great deal in the long run.
 2. But do use the principles of DRY programming when considering the _knowledge_ of your system.

-If you bear these things in mind, I believe you'll find the job of both writing and maintaining software, a much lighter burden in the long run.
+If you bear these things in mind, I believe you'll find the job of both writing and maintaining software a much lighter burden in the long run.

 [^1]: I don't really like the term "technical debt" and prefer to use the term [maintenance load][maintenance load]
 [^2]: When replacing an application with an entirely new application, one of the best ways to go about that is one bite at a time, usually using the [strangler fig][strangler fig] pattern, which is something every software engineer should take the time to understand and learn.